nathancatania/glean-docs/docs/getting-started/customize-workspace.en.md

 * **Appearance**: These settings control the look of Glean everywhere, and include support for custom logos and colors.

-* **Home page**: These settings control how the Glean home page appears to users across your company, and include settings for a default background image, quick actions and available home page widgets.
+* **Home page**: These settings control how the Glean home page appears to users across your company, and include settings for a default background image, quick actions, and available home page widgets.

 !!! info
     You must be assigned the **Full Admin** or **Super Admin** roles to be able to customize the workspace appearance.